Associate Head Coach

-Asha Gibson enters her third year serving as the sprints and hurdles coach for the Tennessee State track and field team in 2016-17.
-During her tenure, Coach Gibson has led student-athletes to a number of awards, conference records and championships, NCAA & USATF Nationals and International Junior competition.
+Asha Gibson enters her fifth year serving as the sprints and hurdles coach for the Tennessee State track and field team in 2018-19.
+During her tenure, Gibson has led student-athletes to a number of awards, conference records and championships, NCAA & USATF Nationals and International Junior competition.

-Gibson has nine years of NCAA Division I coaching experience.
-Prior to TSU, Gibson spent six years at Jacksonville State University, in which she aided in the development of the sprint and hurdle program tremendously during her tenure.
+Prior to TSU, Gibson spent six years at Jacksonville State University, in which she aided in the development of the sprint and hurdle program during her tenure.
 At JSU, Gibson was the former record holder in the 55-meter dash, 60-meter dash, and 100m dash.
 She earned twelve all-conference honors while at JSU.
 In 2005, she was inducted into the JSU Scholar Athlete Hall of Fame.
 In addition, Gibson received the Ohio Valley Conference Medal of Honor twice and was named to the Ohio Valley Conference Commissioner’s Honor Roll throughout her academic campaign.